 - Choose a location for your remembrance event.

-- If choosing a funeral, consider what you would like to be wearing, especially if it’s an open casket funeral.
+- If choosing a funeral, consider how you wish to be dressed, especially if it’s an open casket funeral.

 - If you would like music, choose musicians or create your ideal playlist.

-- If choosing an untraditional memorial service, research what things you will need to purchase in advance or have at the time of need in order for your wishes to be fulfilled.
+- If choosing a nontraditional memorial service, research what items will need to be purchased in advance or be easily accessible at the time of need in order for your wishes to be fulfilled.

 - Especially if choosing an untraditional memorial service, describe the dress code for the event.